FREQUENTLY ASKED QUESTIONS (FAQ)

 Q: Are there any reporting requirements for host institutions and fellows?

 A: Yes.
-For host institutions, a brief year-end, post-fellowship report that includes a short review of the fellow’s engagement on campus and the perception of the program is requested.
-Fellows are required to submit a post-fellowship report to the Chamberlain Project and the host institution.
+For host institutions, a brief year-end, post-fellowship report (including a short review of the fellow’s engagement on campus and the perception of the program) is requested.

 The Fellowship Experience